A World to End (preview)

 “Ah, forgot about that.”

-“Same here,” replied Valentine.
+“Same here,” agreed Valentine.

 Sergei paused, then nodded.